WarreTh/Zotero2Word/README.md

 python Zotero2Word.py
 ```

+The output Word document will be saved to the path specified in your `config.py`.

-## TODO:
+## TODO

 - Fix attachment-path showing as None
   - Thats why attachments arent shown in the doc
-The output Word document will be saved to the path specified in your `config.py`.

 ## License